repo-racers/repo-racers/docs/elite_membership/elite_membership.md

 ### Get in touch

 At Repo Racers, we're currently accepting sponsorship exclusively from corporate and enterprise partners.
-To initiate the sponsorship process, please reach out to us via email at [elite@reporacers.com](mailto:elite@reporacers.com).
+To initiate the sponsorship process, please reach out to us via email at [elite@reporacers.com](mailto:elite@reporacers.com) or join Our [Discord](https://discord.com/channels/1229786735161118882/1229786735161118885) server.
 Our team will promptly respond to your inquiry and schedule a discussion to understand your expectations from our sponsorship program.

 ### Get aligned